On Frequentist Regret of Linear Thompson Sampling: Thompson Sampling with Adaptive Inflation

 Now, we can see that \cref{as:optimal-diversity} is not sufficient for ensuring \cref{eq:compensation} as we have

-This observation implies the necessity of the inflation rate of $\OrderLog{\sqrt d}$ when the eigenvalues of $\SymCovMatrix$ differ in magnitude significantly.
-To make this notion precise, define the \emph{thinness coefficient} of $\SymCovMatrix$ to be
+This observation implies the necessity of the inflation rate of $\OrderLog{\sqrt d}$ when the eigenvalues of $\SymCovMatrix_t$ differ in magnitude significantly.
+To make this notion precise, we define the \emph{thinness coefficient} of a positive definite matrix $\SymCovMatrix$ to be